powelli13/dara-dots/README.md

 For the still in progress rules of the Dara Dots game, which has been my main focus of development in this repo lately, see [here](https://github.com/powelli13/dara-dots/blob/master/dara_dots_rules.md).

 ## Getting Started
 This web app is built using [Elixir](https://elixir-lang.org/) and the [Phoenix Web Framework](https://phoenixframework.org/).
 Also [Phaser 3](https://www.phaser.io/phaser3) was used in the browser to power the games.
-These are both required in order to run the Lip Sync web app.
+Also [Node.js](https://nodejs.org/en/) and `npm`. are These are all required in order to run the Lip Sync web app locally.
 Once you have Elixir and the Phoenix Framework setup:

 * Clone the DaraDots repository, which contains the LipSync lobby functionality, through `git clone https://github.com/powelli13/dara-dots.git`